pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_objects.md

 ### Get user metadata

-Returns metadata for the specified UUID.
+Returns metadata for a UUID.

 #### Method(s)
 ```